wp-plugins/wp-viewer-log/readme.txt

 == Installation ==

-* Upload the 'wp-viewer-log' folder to the '/wp-content/plugins/' directory
+* Upload the 'wp-viewer-log' folder to the '/wp-content/plugins/' directory.
-* Activate the plugin through the 'Plugins' menu in WordPress
+* Activate the plugin through the 'Plugins' menu in WordPress.
-* To customize the wp-config.php, go to the options page in the WPVL in WordPress admin panel
+* To customize the wp-config.php, go to the options page in the WPVL in WordPress admin panel.

-* Suba la carpeta 'wp-viewer-log' dentro del directorio '/wp-content/plugins/'
-* Activar el plugin a través del menú 'Plugins' en WordPress
-* Si desea personalizar el wp-config.php, vaya a la página de opciones dentro de WPVL en el panel de administración de WordPress

 == Changelog ==

 = 1.0 =
 * Redesign plugin class
 * Create Custom menu page